 Natourest is one of the first wildlife and birding tour companies to offer this innovative nature tour type.
-A smart-guided tour (SGT) with a smart device is designed for active and independent people appreciating privacy and flexibility.
+Smart-guided tours (SGT) with a smart device are designed for active and independent people appreciating privacy and flexibility.

 On the self-guided tour, you will have a Smart Device (tablet PC or smartphone) with 4G internet connection and GPS geolocation, a special app (suitable for iOS and Android) with a built-in online map with locations and detailed instructions.
 You will also receive a suggested itinerary for all your touring days.
 A paperback map is also provided as a backup.

 You only have to download the Loquiz app from Google Play Store or App Store.
 In case you’ll travel with your own smart device and there’s no need to meet our representative at the airport, we will send you a unique username and password shortly before your arrival.